 (Near Eastbrook Elementary)

 How many children?

-On any given day, there are up to 6-8 children
+On any given day, there is a max of 6 children

 Is it just you?

 Yes, I am the primary caregiver each day for the children in my program

 For planned appointments and such, I have a substitute that can fill in.

 I'm usually quite healthy and will work if I have a cold or other mild illness.
 But if I or my children are too sick to be open, then I will need to close.
 This may be with short notice so it's important that families have a back-up plan

 No, I do not have cameras in the daycare areas.

 Do you go outside every day?